haiku/website/content/blog/pulkomandy/2021-07-10-haiku_activity_report_june_2021.md

 Before we dig into the report, two important announcements (in case you are not following the other news on the website, since both were already announced separately).

-The beta 3 release process is going well, and there are some "testing candidate" images available for testing.
-If you have some time to install one of these and see if everything is running fine on your hardware, that would be great!
+The beta 3 release process is going well, and there are some <a href="https://discuss.haiku-os.org/t/haiku-r1-beta3-test-candidate-2-availability/10980/26"> testing candidate images available for testing.
+If you have some time to install one of these and see if everything is running fine on your hardware, that would be great!</a>

-The second announcement is that Haiku inc recently funded RISC-V hardware for two Haiku developers, X512 and kallisti5.
+The second announcement is that Haiku Inc. recently funded RISC-V hardware for two Haiku developers, X512 and kallisti5.
 They have both been working on the RISC-V port and X512 got it booting to the desktop on virtual machines.
 The next step is getting it to run on real hardware, and, as expected (if you already